creatorscan/kaldi/README.md

 Kaldi Speech Recognition Toolkit
 ================================

+here we do another change, so the conflict happens

 To build the toolkit: see `./INSTALL`.
 These instructions are valid for UNIX systems including various flavors of Linux; Darwin; and Cygwin (has not been tested on more "exotic" varieties of UNIX).
 For Windows installation